How to Get an Antibiotic Prescription From an Online Doctor

 Common Conditions Treated Online With Antibiotics

-Several common infections can be safely and effectively managed through telehealth, provided clinical criteria are met and there are no red flags.
-These include uncomplicated urinary tract infections, bacterial sinusitis when criteria are met, localized bacterial skin infections, and some cases of strep throat after a validated assessment or rapid test confirmation.
+Several common infections can be safely and effectively managed through telehealth with an online antibiotic prescription, provided clinical criteria are met and there are no red flags.
+These include uncomplicated urinary tract infections (UTIs), bacterial sinusitis when criteria are met, localized bacterial skin infections, and strep throat after a validated assessment or rapid test confirmation.

 For more complicated illnesses, recurrent infections, or situations requiring specialized testing, an in-person visit remains essential.
 Telehealth clinicians will recommend in-person care when antibiotics alone are insufficient, or when procedures, imaging, or urgent lab tests are needed.